Warning!

 Global Geomagnetic Models

-Declination (magnetic variation) in region of north pole at 2020.0 from the World Magnetic Model .
+Declination (magnetic variation) in region of north pole at 2025.0 from the World Magnetic Model - High Resolution .
 Red - positive (east), blue - negative (west), green - zero.
-Contour interval is 5°.
+Contour interval is 2°.

 The shape and strength of the Earth's magnetic field is not simple nor easy to describe exactly.
 It has a complex form, originating from sources in the Earth's core, the Earth's crust and in the ionosphere-magnetosphere system, each of which changes continuously over time.
 Geophysicists have to rely on mathematical models to compute the strength and direction of the magnetic field at any point on or near the surface of the Earth.
 Given that the field changes continuously, we must also make forecasts so that a model remains useful for some time after it is produced.